Graduates of the degree should be able to:

 - contribute to values based professional practice in dynamic and challenging environments.

-The first 40 credit points of the course consist of units in the Graduate Certificate in Mental Health; the second 40 credit points of this course are derived from the Graduate Diploma in Mental Health and the final 40 credit points consist of either project or research stream units.
+The first 40 credit points of the course consist of subjects in the Graduate Certificate in Mental Health; the second 40 credit points of this course are derived from the Graduate Diploma in Mental Health and the final 40 credit points consist of either project or research stream subjects.

 Graduates will be able to apply their theoretical and practical learning in a range of mental health settings.